PyMyCode/InstitutionalInvestors_repo/README.md

 - changed repo name

 ### ToDo
+- Create investments table and use ids from the other tables are foreign IDs
 - go through stock_error_list
 - current price to get the total value of each investor per share
 - creating the webpages